 Beadle's Dime Chess Instructor was a short, 80 page book.
 In those days chess was mentioned in many boy's activity books and chess sets were widely advertised in newspapers.
 The book started with basic information about each of the pieces, terms, and the laws of chess.
 Then there was a discussion of more complicated moves and it concluded with a collection of openings.

-In addition to chess, Beadle published dime books for young people on such subjects as etiquette for ladies and gentlemen, ladies' letter writing, gents' letter writing and a book titled Dime Lover's Casket, a book on friendship, love, courtship and marriage.
+etiquette for ladies and gentlemen, ladies' letter writing, gents' letter writing and a book titled Dime Lover's Casket, a book on friendship, love, courtship and marriage.
 It also included dictionaries on the use of florals, handkerchiefs, fans and rings.
 Other books included fortune telling, cookbooks and recipe books, a housewife's manual and first aid, curling and skating, curling and skating and dreams.

 In 1857 he was co-editor with D.W.
-Fiske of Chess Monthly and in 1866-67 he did a series of sketches of prominent American players for the Macon, Georgia Telegraph News
+Fiske of Chess Monthly and in 1866-67 he did a series of sketches of prominent American players for the Macon, Georgia Telegraph News.

 In 1861 he published Clipper Chess Problem Tournament.
 He helped edit a part of Marache's Manual of Chess and was hired to complete Morphy's Games of Chess when Charles Stanley was unable to finish the book.